 A Regulation Support Plan (RSP) is required for students with a Severe Behavior Disorder and for some students with a Severe Medical or Physical Disability.
-For students with Mild or Moderate Emotional/Behavioural disability, detailed Student Engagement Strategies within the ISP may be all that is needed to meet the student's individual needs.
+Most students with Mild or Moderate Emotional/Behavioural disabilities, detailed Student Engagement Strategies within the ISP may be all that is needed to meet the student's individual needs.
+However, a qualified professional may recommend that an RSP be designed to support a student who requires extensive specialized support to ensure success but may not fit the coding criteria provided by Alberta Education, Education Act, 11(3-4).